 Imagine being the only child of parents who run a company.
 You live in a different city from your parents, know nothing about their business, and don’t know what plan they have for the future of the company.
 Then, both parents die within 3 months of each other.
-There’s no succession plan for the business, so you get a phone call.
+There’s no succession plan for the family business, so you get a phone call.
 What happens next?

-Maybe you remember a few names, flip through a rolodex, and try to figure out what to do.
+Maybe you remember a few names, flip through a Rolodex, and try to figure out what to do.
 With no guidance, the process may become so confusing that you give up midway through.
 You sacrifice the business, liquidate the assets, and leave all the employees needing to find new jobs.

 What is the importance of succession planning?